Elfsborgsmarschen's gold medal

 The medal that shows your progress

-Complete both days and be rewarded with Elfsborgsmarschen medal at the award ceremony.
+Complete both days and be rewarded with the Elfsborgsmarschen medal at the award ceremony.
 The value of the medal is based on how many times you have previously completed the march:

 Gold: From your 10th time onwards.